BZoennchen/supercollider-book/chapters/supercollider/pattern.md

 What is going on here?
 We actually can hear a sound???
 Well if you look at the print window, you can see all the predefined variables/symbols of the ``Environment``/``Event``.
-In my case this is equal to
+In my case, this is equal to

 ```isc
 'instrument': default,